 1659 saw a Baruch Lousada arrive in Barbados

 The Portuguese recapture of Dutch Brazil was completed in 1654, and it led to a flurry of Dutch colonization efforts, in which the Jews and Dutch displaced from Brazil took part.
 This was an era of English and Dutch conflict, which was only resolved with the 1667 Treaty of Breda, from which time the Dutch colonies of Curacao and Surinam successfully evolved with much Jewish involvement, while Barbados remained in English hands.
 The English had disrupted the Dutch colonization ventures, as did the French; and though an emerging source of sugar like Barbados seemed an easy way for Dutch Jews to compensate for the 1654 disaster, there was a need for representation in London (to circumvent the Navigation Acts).
 In this sense, the involvement of Dutch Jews in Barbados was interdependent with the Jewish resettlement of England.
 Though both Cromwell and Charles 2 developed pro-Jewish attitudes through contact with Dutch Jews, readmission was not a straightforward manoeuvre, but one in which Moses #46 found himself close to the forefront (for the reason set out in note 30 below).
-The Treaty of Breda paved the way for William of Orange to occupy the English throne in 1689, and England then came to represent even greater opportunities for the Dutch Jews (see note 30 below).
-The Treaty of Breda did not quite end the difficulties of the Dutch Jews, for because of it the Dutch lost New York to the English, and thus in the American Revolution the local Jews - some by then Anglicised - were torn between sympathy for the Loyalists and sympathy for the 13 colonies.
+The Treaty of Breda was the first step in a rapprochement between England and the Dutch Republic in that it ended their colonial tussles (but see note 31 below).
+Later stages of the rapprochement followed the terrible year of 1672 (see ref 381) which made William of Orange the Stadtholder and then - driven by mutual fears of an ambitious France - to occupy the English throne in the Glorious Revolution of 1688-9.
+Thus England came to represent even greater opportunities for the Dutch Jews (see note 30 below).

 Aaron #376 reached Barbados in 1659 (see note 10 below), and then Moses #46 reached London by 1660.
 In 1662 the Baruch Lousadas came to live permanently in Amsterdam, both Isaac #42 (from Livorno see note 22 below) and Jacob #1388 (from London).
 Aaron #376 was not endenized until 20 Aug 1675 (ref 42 #79) but became a wealthy and leading Bridgetown merchant, no doubt a vital part of the family business (though he felt under-appreciated - see note 10 below).
 He and Abraham #45 were both plantation owners for a period (see note 29 below).
 David #44 was in Barbados for less than a decade - he was endenized on 18 Apr 1664 (ref 42 #39), his daughter Rebecca (see note 17 below) was born there in 1667, but he lived in Amsterdam from 1672.
 He returned for a short period around 1680, and again after Aaron died (about the last trip see note 13 below).
 David's brother Abraham #45 was endenized on 20 Apr 1672 (ref 42 #69) and lived in Speightstown (see note 18 below) before appearing in London in 1695.
 Abraham #45 may have briefly overlapped in Barbados with David #44, but in effect Abraham replaced David in Barbados.
 The transition of the Baruch Lousadas from Iberia to plantation ownership in Barbados seems an extraordinarily large step (see note 29 below), made explicable only if they had help.
 The obvious clue here is the marriage of Gracia Baruch Lousada to David Raphael de Mercado (see note 28 below).
 They lived near Bridgetown in the Parish of St Michaels.
 The marriage appears to have occurred after the Mercado move to Barbados in 1655, for Gracia was not covered by the pass the Mercados received from Cromwell.
 The dowry must have been largely in kind, for the Baruch Lousadas seem to have been the poor relations amongst their cluster of linked families of the Portuguese region of Villaflor around 1600.
 It is easy to imagine that the efforts of the 3 brothers (see note 27 below) formed part of Gracia's dowry, but David #44 may also have had a further role.
 His 1st wife was Hannah Montezinos, and this marriage (see note 20 below) may have gained David favour with the Montezinos family, whose connection with the Lamegos of Rouen created a link to the Atlantic trading theatre, in which news of Dutch Brazil and the opportunity in Barbados no doubt circulated (on the Rouen connection see note 19 below).
 The Mercado liaison successfully built the Baruch Lousadas into the growing Barbados sugar trade.
 After the death of her husband in 1685, Gracia carried on David's business (see note 11), and after the death of Aaron in 1695 (see note 12 below) she also kept her brother's business going until the death of her sister-in-law (ref 207 PTI p8) in 1703.
 Gracia retired to Curacao (see note 17 below).